-What do you think is the main reason that all the readi same? ings in M 2 are not e exactly the - What do you think can be done in order to improve the agreeme nt?
-The differences in our readings can be explained by th judged things slightly differently.
-One way to reduce t the scale using finer gradations as shown below where i.e. we have a scale calibrated in "deci-thumbs". he effec t of this i s to calibrate 3 ) 5 6 7 8 9 10 11 12 13 Measure the length of the pen, estimating fractions of Each person in your group should carry out the exercise others. • Student 1: Length of pen (in Thumbs): Th [Me easurement A M3] Student 2: Length of pen (in Thumbs): Th Student 3: Length of pen (in Thumbs): Th Are all 3 values for M3 the same, or do they differ?
-If the 3 values differ, discuss whether you think it will centithumbs.
-If the 3 values are the same, what do you centithumb rule? •
+What do you think is the main reason that all the readings in M2 are not exactly the same?
+What do you think can be done in order to improve the agreement?
+The differences in our readings can be explained by the fact that each of you has judged things slightly differently.
+One way to reduce the effect of this is to calibrate the scale using finer gradations as shown below where each thumb is divided into ten, i.e. we have a scale calibrated in "deci-thumbs". )5 6 7 8 9 10 11 12 13 S Measure the length of the pen, estimating fractions of a deci-thumb as best you can .
+Each person in your group should carry out the exercise without assistance from the others.
+[Measurement M3] Student 1: Length of pen (in standard thumbs): Sth Student 2: Length of pen (in standard thumbs): Sth Student 3: Length of pen (in standard thumbs): Sth Are all 3 values for M3 the same, or do they differ?
+If the 3 values differ, discuss whether you think it will help to divide the scale into centithumbs.
+If the 3 values are the same, what do you think will happen if we use a centithumb rule?
 How many of these subdivisions do you think are possible?

 Do you think that you could ever measure the "true" length of the pen this way?
 Can you think of a way to determine this?
 What about "going digital"?